The short answer to that question is — no.

 It kills me that folks spend hours and hours on MySpace and Facebook, not making a dime, when they could have their own blog, their own community and profit from it — just like MySpace and Facebook do when you use them.

-By the way, MySpace and Facebook activities can be a great traffic resource for your blog.
+By the way, Facebook activities can be a great traffic resource for your blog.

 Here’s the bottom line: